poppatchara/Arch-Linux-Install-Memo/README.md

 ```

 ### Flatpak Apps
-Can't ssh this, install this in the logg-in session.
+Can’t do this over SSH; install this in the logged-in session.
 ```bash
 flatpak install -y flathub \
   org.gnome.baobab \